cloudnativelabs/kube-router/Documentation/bgp.md

 per node models.
 Nodes in the cluster does not form full node-to-node mesh.
 Users has to explicitly select this mode by specifying `--nodes-full-mesh=false` when launching kube-router.
-In this mode kube-router expects each node is configured with an ASN number from the node's API object annoations.
+In this mode kube-router expects each node is configured with an ASN number from the node's API object annonations.
 Kube-router will use the node's `kube-router.io/node.asn` annotation value as the ASN number for the node.